Wash the vegetables thoroughly.

 Add the garlic and sauté for about 1 minute until fragrant.

-Add the diced tomatoes and dried herbs de Provence to the pot and stir everything well.
+Add the diced tomatoes and dried Herbs de Provence to the pot and stir everything well.

-Season the ratatouille with salt and pepper.
+Season the ratatouille with salt and pepper to taste.

-Arrange the ratatouille.
+Plate the ratatouille.

 Optional: Sprinkle with some feta as a topping.